Computer Science & Computer Engineering (CSCE)

 CSCE A101 Introduction to Computer Science 3 Credits

 Provides a broad overview of computer science and programming.
-Topics include introduction to programming, algorithmic problem solving and basic concepts in hardware.
-Demonstrates the role computation can play in solving useful problems as well as present programming concepts that enable students to write simple programs.
+Introduces programming, algorithmic problem solving and basic concepts in hardware.
+Demonstrates the role computation can play in solving useful problems, and presents programming concepts that enable students to write simple programs.

 Special Note: This course is intended for students with little or no programming experience.